hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

 After all NPM packages installed successfully, you should run `npm run dev`).
 It will open a browser tab with src/index.html running in http://localhost:8080/.

-### IDE configuration

-Please configure your IDE to use the [`.editorconfig`](http://editorconfig.org/#download), [`.stylelintrc`](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/complementary-tools.md#editor-plugins) and [`.eslintrc`](http://eslint.org/docs/user-guide/integrations#editors) files you find in the project's root folder.
-This way you will see you linting errors directly in your IDE.

 ## The challenge

 * To build a working html page (with a `shop-slider` component) looking like the `design/shop_w_slider.png` layout.